icicle1133/github-desktop-wrapper/README.md

 # A github wrapper using electron

 - Mainly meant for people who don't wanna go into their browser to access github.com
 - No passkey support yet.
-Probably won't add it.
+Probably won't add it (unless you build for windows)